What is Salsa?

 Salsa at the USC

 Most of the salsa classes are given by the University Sports Centre.
 Leidance offers an extra class: Leidance Advanced Salsa Class.
 This is an extra advanced course for those who have finished the advanced course.
 You have to be a Leidance member to join this class, but even as a non member you can try it out once for free!
-You can sign up for it on the Leidance webshop
+During Corona times you can sign up for it on the Leidance webshop.

 We hope to see you at the salsa classes!